flintrocks/flint/docs/language_guide.md

  > **Planned feature**
  >
- > In the future, casting failures will be possible to handle using `do-catch` blocks.
+ > In the future, casting failures will be possible to handle using `do-catch` blocks or an optional cast mode `as?`.

 ## Enumerations